SciML/Surrogates.jl/docs/src/abstractgps.md

-# Gaussian Process Surrogate Tutorial
+# Gaussian process surrogate tutorial

 Gaussian Process regression in Surrogates.jl is implemented as a simple wrapper around the [AbstractGPs.jl](https://github.com/JuliaGaussianProcesses/AbstractGPs.jl) package.
 AbstractGPs comes with a variety of covariance functions (kernels).
 See [KernelFunctions.jl](https://github.com/JuliaGaussianProcesses/KernelFunctions.jl/) for examples.